Elvis-YAL/ChatGPT-prompt/README.md

-# DS
+# Data Science Project Area
-Learning and applying
+Learning and applying it to commercial endeavors